Lady Quits Immigration Service After 2 Years to Become a Factory Worker in UK, Talks About Salary

 Ghanaian abroad, Ghanaian in UK, Japa syndrome, Return to Ghana, Ghanaian returns from UK, Unhappy abroad, Ohemaa Mandy, Ghanaian in Germany.

-A Ghanaian woman who relocated to the UK to seek a better life shares her experience.
+A Ghanaian woman who relocated to the UK to seek a better life shares her experience as a factory worker.
 Photo credit: @Karl Hendon/Getty Images

 Source: Getty Images

-After living in the UK for two years, Martina, amid smiles, says she has no regrets and is currently building a house back home for her mother.
+After living in the UK for two years, Martina said she has no regrets and is currently building a house back home for her mother.

 At the time of writing this report, the video had generated over 2,000 views and 40 comments.